Photos by Chris Green, Stadium Journey

 Access 3

 Getting to any stadium at FIU isn’t too hard, but traffic can sometimes be problematic.
 As is typical in Miami, traffic backs up right around the exits nearest FIU’s campus on a daily basis.
-If you find yourself hoping to get to a game and rush hour happens to have lasted a little longer on that day, you may be in for a late arrival.
-Plan accordingly and give yourself more time than you may think you’ll need.
-The campus is right off of Florida’s Turnpike.
+If you find yourself hoping to get to a game and rush hour happens to have lasted a little longer that day, you may be in for a late arrival.
+That said, plan accordingly and give yourself more time than you think you’ll need – the campus is right off Florida’s Turnpike.

 Return on Investment 3

-The investment of a ticket, travel, and concessions may be average in terms of what you get back, but there simply isn’t anything to get overly excited about.
-It would be a different story if the arena had anything that set it apart, such as featuring a state-of-the-art interior that wowed your senses.
-But aside from a basketball court with a beach scene design, and the end zone “cabanas” that cost a lot of money to sit in with a mediocre view, the arena is nothing more than a glorified gymnasium.
-For the same amount of money and investment of time and travel, one could travel to the eastern side of Miami for another NCAA basketball experience that far outperforms FIU.
+The investment in a ticket, travel, and concessions may be affordable in terms of what you get back, but there simply isn’t anything to get overly excited about here – for the same amount of money and investment of time and travel, one could travel to the eastern side of Miami for another NCAA basketball experience that far outperforms FIU in a better location, or you could go north to Boca Raton for an FAU basketball game.

 Extras 3

 There are often giveaways to students and fans at FIU basketball games, and that is never a bad thing.
-FIU’s mascot Roary also is a frequent visitor to the games, mingling with fans and trying to pump up the energy.
-Lastly, the FIU dance team, cheerleaders, and band are always on hand to liven up the experience.
+FIU’s mascot Roary is also a frequent visitor to games, mingling with fans and trying to pump up the energy.
+Lastly, the FIU dance team, cheerleaders, and band are always on hand to liven up the experience, including the use of a spiral wheel and inflatable mascots to distract visiting free throw shooters.

 Final Thoughts